Content Studio: How do I create game score graphics for my display

 BottomBar.jpg

-3. Insert a graphic as your background.
+Import a graphic as your background

-• Once a new layout is opened, select the "Insert" tab along the tool bar, and select "Picture" to import a background for your graphic.
+Once a new layout is opened, select the "Insert" tab along the tool bar, and select "Picture" to import a background for your graphic.

-• Navigate to the file you would like to use.
+2. Navigate to the file you would like to use.
 Once it is selected the Image Import window will appear.
 Click Import to import the background.

 ImportScreen.jpg

-4. Add the necessary data fields to your graphic
+Add data fields to your presentation

 • In the Dynamic Data Library on the left side of the screen make sure to pick the correct sport from the category drop down menu (In this example I am using Football: High School (DakStats)), and then drop down the Game In Progress section to find the data fields you need.